-This option is used for patients who cannot tolerate the CPAP machine.
+This obstructive sleep apnea treatment is used for patients who cannot tolerate the CPAP machine.
 This system senses respirations and stimulates the hypoglossal nerve with electrical currents to increase muscle tone, which will help avoid the tongue collapsing to the back of the throat and blocking the airway.

-What is the Prognosis for Patients with OSA
+What is the Prognosis for Patients with Obstructive Sleep Apnea

-If the above symptoms become so severe that daily activities and work are affected, then it’s time to seek medical attention.
+If the above obstructive sleep apnea symptoms become so severe that daily activities and work are affected, then it’s time to seek medical attention.
 Untreated obstructive sleep apnea can lead to long-term serious conditions such as:

 - Cardiovascular disease